Estimated reading time: 4 minutes

 3. Planning For The Future

-This requires committing a percentage of a board meeting agenda to planning for future needs of the church.
+This requires committing a percentage of a board meeting agenda to plan for the future needs of the church.

 For instance, establish a church board agenda item that asks these kinds of questions.